 Here's a great link with links to the other towns on the lake.

-Lake Garda is also a good base to visit Verona & Venice. about 6 years ago
+Lake Garda is also a good base to visit Verona & Venice. over 6 years ago